 - Recent significant trauma such as a fall from a height or motor vehicle accident

-Must Watch Video – What Causes Thoracic Back Pain?
+Must Watch Video – Thoracic Back Pain Causes

 Thoracic spondylosis is the result of abnormal wear and tear that causes gradual narrowing of the disc space and deformed bone growth (bone spurs).
 This combination leads to increased pressure on surrounding tissue and nerves causing pain, and possibly weakness, numbness in the arms or shoulders, and even headaches.

-Arthritis and other forms of pain that affect the discs of the spine may also cause thoracic pain.
+Arthritis, disc herniations, and other forms of pain that affect the discs of the spine may also cause thoracic spine pain.